 Rand Martin has had a long career in and around the California State Capitol.
 Rand returned to lobbying in 2001, working on a diverse range of issues including education, pharmaceuticals, recycled oil, AIDS health care, land use and other issues.
-Over the past 12 years, Rand has successfully represented the Los Angeles Unified School District, the Charter Schools Association, the California After School Coalition, L.A.’s Best, Compass Learning, Academic Advantage, Partnership for Children and Youth, and KC Distance Learning.
+Since 2001, Rand has successfully represented the Los Angeles Unified School District, the Charter Schools Association, the California After School Coalition, L.A.’s Best, Compass Learning, Academic Advantage, Partnership for Children and Youth, and KC Distance Learning.

 Prior to 2001, Rand was Chief of Staff to former State Senator John Vasconcellos (D-Santa Clara), one of the few true legislative legends, for seven years.
 He directed all legislative, press and political operations, including Senator’s election campaigns.
 He focused on several key policy issues, primarily public safety, education, information technology, elections and campaign reform, and tort reform.

 Prior to joining Vasconcellos, he was senior legislative staff for West Los Angeles Assemblyman (now Superior Court judge) Terry Friedman.